 This is the easiest way to gain power simply because acquiring them has little to no RNG.
 Getting 3 of your best gems will increase your power dramatically in a short time span.

-Click on the tabs to see Might of the Earth’s “Big 3” gems, and “others”.
+Click on the tabs to see Immortal King’s “Big 3” gems and “others”.

 Any other gems worth it?

 Bane of the Stricken: A useful gem for anyone who wants to go high up in the Grifts.
 You’ll know when you need it – when Guardians take years to kill.
 Invest as much as you can!

 Esoteric Alteration: The defensive gem of choice.
 Having this in your back pocket is a must for any serious player out there for many reasons.

 Bane of the Trapped: Makes the cut in many end-game Barb builds.
 Never sad to own one.